Financial analysis: Framework and Techniques

 The objective of financial analysis

 When proceeding with the analysis of the financial information, it is essential to clearly identify and understand the final objective and the steps required to reach that objective.
-In addition, the financial analyst needs to know where to find relevant data, how to process and analyse the data (in other words, know the typical questions to address when interpreting data), and how to communicate the analysis and conclusions.
+In addition, the financial analyst needs to know where to find relevant data, how to process and analyze the data (in other words, know the typical questions to address when interpreting data), and how to communicate the analysis and conclusions.

 Prior to the beginning of any financial analysis, by asking themselves the following questions, analysts can create a strong foundation for their work: